ConservationInternational/trends.earth/docs/source/documentation/settings.rst

 like to have them saved, by clicking the "Browse" button on the advanced settings screen.
 Once you have chosen a folder, click "Download" to download the binaries to your machine.
 After downloading the binaries, restart QGIS in order to enable them.
-Check the advanced settings page after restarting.
+Check the advanced settings after restarting.
 If they are working correctly, you will see a message saying "Binaries **are** loaded".
 If you have any trouble enabling the binaries, reach out to the `Trends.Earth discussion group